hendri54/ModelParams/README.md

 - removed `value`; now always use `pvalue`

 ## Tasks

+`GroupedMap`
+need a convenient way of defining a map where one scalar is calibrated and applied to all group entries

 `IncreasingMap`
 Need a convenient way of constructing an `MParam` using it based on target values in levels.